 Used in conjunction with a website scanning solution, a WAF can help provide around-the-clock, hands-free security for your business’s website.

 The Payment Card Industry Data Security Standard (PCI DSS), or PCI for short, is a security standard that businesses must adhere to if they accept major credit cards.
 This compliance helps ensure that your business and customers are protected from cyber attacks and fraud by providing a documented, baseline security posture for your site.
 Failure to comply with PCI standards can result in direct financial damages, lawsuits, government fines and ultimately ruin brand reputation in the event of a data breach.

 Fortunately, it’s not difficult to become PCI compliant.
 There are many solutions that walk you through the steps to help create your own customized PCI policy.
 Our SiteLock® PCI Compliance program takes it even a step further by scanning your site and network, and you can also add on our PCI-certified TrueShield firewall.

 5. Strengthen Passwords

-Even in 2015 the world is still using weak passwords.
+Even now the world is still using weak passwords.
 A strong password is one that contains over 8 characters, no dictionary words, has a mixture of uppercase and lowercase letters, and includes digits and/or special characters.
 Unfortunately, many of those boxes aren’t checked – allowing brute-force hacking techniques (repeated attempts to login to your website) to become effective.